 “I got a promotion at work today.
 I am the new supervisor in my department,” my friend said.

-I instantly felt happy for my best friend.
+I instantly felt happiness for my best friend.
 I witnessed how much she busted her butt off to get into that digital marketing company.
-But I found it odd that her tone did not reflect the good news that she just shared.
-That’s something I pointed out, and my best friend took it as a cue to finally talk about what’s bothering her – jealousy.
+But I found it odd that her tone did not reflect the good news that she had just shared.
+That’s something I pointed out, and my best friend took it as a cue to finally talk about what’s bothering her – extreme romantic jealousy.

 The “Jealousy Bug”